 Ideas of Rooms or Places to Create a Small Functional Sewing Space

 Hello!
-If you are new to sewing and wonder where you can set up your sewing machine and other sewing supplies but do NOT have an actual dedicated sewing room, I’ll give you some ideas and tips to help you create a small sewing space.
+You’d like to learn how to sew and wonder where you can set up your sewing machine and other sewing supplies but do NOT have an actual dedicated sewing room, I’ll give you some ideas and tips to help you create a small sewing space.

 Where will you create your small but functional space to sew?